Welcome to the Latino Service Providers

 She currently serves on the Sonoma County Fair & Exposition Board.
 She is a native of Sonoma County where she resides with her husband Richard.
 She has 4 adult children and 5 grandchildren.

-Daisy Cardenas, Administrative Assistant
+Daisy Cardenas, Program Coordinator

 Daisy Cardenas is from Richmond, CA and has moved to Sonoma County where she is pursuing her B.A in Criminal Justice and minoring in Sociology at Sonoma State University.
 Daisy is the oldest of 5 children and is a first generation college student.
 She has interned for Marin County Public Defender’s Office and currently also works as a Got Choices program instructor at the Juvenile Hall.
 She aspires to be able to work with women in prisons as a counselor.